Condé Nast: 2000–2009

-2010–2020
+2010–present

 In July 2010, Robert Sauerberg became Condé Nast's president.
 In May 2011, the company was the first major publisher to deliver subscriptions for the iPad, starting with The New Yorker; the company has since rolled out iPad subscriptions for nine of its titles.
 In the same month, Next Issue Media, a joint venture formed by five U.S. publishers including Condé Nast, announced subscriptions for Android devices, initially available for the Samsung Galaxy Tab.

 In September 2011, Condé Nast said it would offer 17 of its brands to the Kindle Fire.
-The company launched Conde Nast Entertainment in 2011 to develop film, television, and digital video programming.
+The company launched Conde Nast Entertainment in 2011 to develop movies, television series, and digital video programming.
 In May 2013, CNÉ's Digital Video Network debuted, featuring web series for such publications as Glamour and GQ.
 Wired joined the Digital Video Network with the announcement of five original web series including the National Security Agency satire Codefellas and the animated advice series Mister Know-It-All.

 In October 2013, the company ended its internship program after being sued by two former interns claiming they had been paid less than minimum wage for summer internships there.
 In November 2014, the company moved into One World Trade Center in Manhattan, where its headquarters are now located.
 On September 14, 2015, the company announced Sauerberg as its new CEO, with former CEO Charles H. Townsend taking the role of Chairman, and S. I. Newhouse Jr. taking the role of Chairman Emeritus in January 2016.
 On October 13, 2015, Condé Nast announced that it had acquired Pitchfork.

 In July 2016, the company announced the launch of Condé Nast Spire, a new division of the company focusing on consumer purchasing data and content consumption through the company's own first-party behavioral data.
 The Chairman of the company, Charles Townsend, retired at the end of 2016, and the Chairman Emeritus Newhouse died the following October.